 2.8.
 The Secretary shall be responsible for the custody of the University Seal and for its proper use.

 2.9.
 The Secretary shall be responsible for arranging an induction programme for new members of Council, and shall draw the attention of Council members to training activities arranged by Advance HE and other appropriate providers.

 2.10.
 The Secretary shall arrange for the re-imbursement to Council members of the expenses they incur in carrying out Council business, and shall be provided with a budget for the purpose.

 3.1.
-The University Secretary may combine the function of Secretary with a senior administrative or management role in the University.
+The Secretary to Council may combine the function of Secretary with a senior administrative or management role in the University.
 They must exercise care in separating these two functions.

 3.2.
 If the Secretary perceives any conflict of interest between their separate functions, they should report it forthwith to the Council.
 If the Council believes it has identified a conflict of interest of this nature, the Secretary will be offered an opportunity to respond to any such question.

 3.3.
 The Secretary will be required to form effective working relationships with the Chair of Council and the Vice Chancellor/Chief Executive of the University.
 The Secretary is required to consult the Vice Chancellor/Chief Executive and keep them fully informed on any matter relating to Council business (other than in relation to the Remuneration Committee’s consideration of the Vice Chancellor/Chief Executive’s emoluments).